How to Choose a Sales Keynote Speaker That Inspires

-The ultimate goal of your annual sales meeting should be to increase sales performance.
-The keynote speaker and topic that you choose are the perfect opportunity to target the challenges your team faces and help them overcome them.
+The ultimate goal of a sales kickoff is to improve sales performance.
+The keynote speaker and topic you choose are the perfect opportunity to target the challenges your team faces and give them ways to overcome them.

-Involve your salespeople early in the planning process to get a clear idea of what will be meaningful to them.
-Ask your sales reps:
+Involve your salespeople early in the planning process to get a clear idea of specific topics that are important to them.

 • What are the biggest challenges you face in our selling environment?